Eric Berglund · coloredrock

 I direct projects for a living.

 For three decades, in three industries.
 The toolchain keeps changing.
-The job — figure out what to build, get the right people moving, ship on time — doesn’t.
+The job (figure out what to build, get the right people moving, ship on time) doesn’t.

 Eric Berglund

 Before software, I spent thirty years directing specialists on complex projects.
-The work was always the same shape: figure out what the client actually needs (which is rarely what they say they need), get a small team of experts moving in the same direction, ship on a deadline that doesn’t move.
+The work was always the same: figure out what the client actually needs (which is rarely what they say they need), get a small team of experts moving in the same direction, ship on a deadline that doesn’t move.
 Different industries; same job.

 01

-Trial-presentation teams in major litigation — the long one
+Working major litigation the long one

 02

-A controls-engineering build at industrial scale — the one that taught me hardware
+A controls-engineering build at industrial scale the one that taught me hardware

-One significant project — a residential build at industrial scale: PLCs, sensor networks, SCADA.
+One significant project.
+A residential build at industrial scale: PLCs, sensor networks, SCADA.
 The job was choreographing electrical, mechanical, and software people who didn’t naturally agree about what “done” meant.
-Same role I’d been doing — new toolchain, harder physics.
+Same role I’d been doing.
+New toolchain, harder physics.
 It taught me what software people miss about hardware deadlines.

 03